-MaryRose Mazzola is a public policy and political professional with a decade of legislative, campaign, community organizing, and research experience on the city, state, and federal levels.
-She is passionate about closing all gender equity gaps, with a particular focus on helping survivors find legal remedies for domestic violence and sexual assault, as well as finding public health and policy strategies to prevent gender-based violence.
+MaryRose Mazzola is a public policy professional with a decade of legislative, legal, research, and political experience on the city, state, and federal levels.
+She is passionate about closing all gender equity gaps, with a particular focus on legal remedies for employment and pay discrimination, domestic violence, and sexual assault.
+She received her Master in Public Policy degree from the Harvard University Kennedy School of Government in 2015 and is currently a 3L at Northeastern University School of Law.
 MaryRose has conducted extensive research on domestic violence, and her policy recommendations have appeared in a U.S. Department of Justice report on domestic violence interventions and in the Scottish Government’s national strategy to tackle violence against women.
 She has guest lectured on sexual assault and Title IX at Harvard Law School and Northeastern University School of Law.

-MaryRose currently serves as Chief of Staff to Massachusetts State Senator Barry Finegold.
-In this role, she creates and executes the office goals, manages the Senator's long-term legislative priorities, advises the Senator on legislation and the state budget, serves as liaison with local, state, and federal officials, runs communications and press relations, and manages a staff of four and the office interns.
-MaryRose was most recently Senator Finegold's Chief Strategist and Campaign Manager for his successful Senate campaign for the 2nd Essex & Middlesex district.
+MaryRose most recently served as Chief of Staff to Massachusetts State Senator Barry Finegold.
+In this role, she created and executed the office goals, managed the Senator's long-term legislative priorities, advised the Senator on legislation and the state budget, served as liaison with local, state and federal officials, ran communications and press relations, and managed a staff of four and the office interns.
+Prior to that, MaryRose was Senator Finegold's Chief Strategist and Campaign Manager for his successful Senate campaign for the 2nd Essex & Middlesex district.
 Senator Finegold won with 63% of the vote (a 15,000-vote margin) in a competitive race.
 MaryRose created and executed campaign strategy, including core messaging, field strategy, television, radio, newspaper and digital advertising, the direct mail program, and press relations.
 She was also in charge of campaign fundraising, raising a record-setting $500,000 from April through October 2018.
 In addition, she managed Senator Finegold's successful primary race, winning with 47% of the vote against two opponents.

 MaryRose graduated from the Harvard Kennedy School in 2015, where she earned her Master in Public Policy with a focus on tackling gender-based violence.
 While at Harvard, she conducted domestic violence research for the Boston Mayor's Office of Women's Advancement, the Massachusetts Probation Commissioner, and the City of Edinburgh, Scotland’s Public Protection Partnership.
 MaryRose also served as co-coordinator of the Harvard graduate school-wide coalition Harvard Students Demand Respect, which seeks to end gender-based violence and discrimination on campus.
 Under MaryRose’s leadership, the organization successfully advocated for improvements to the university's sexual harassment and assault policies and received national press coverage.
 She was awarded the Kennedy School’s 2015 Holly Taylor Sargent Award for Women's Advancement in recognition of these efforts.
 MaryRose also served as a leader of the Graduate Student Labor Action Movement at Harvard, helping unionize more than 100 workers at the Harvard-owned Doubletree Hotel.